Curriculum Information Guide

 - Graduates will be technically competent and have the necessary skills, and experience with modern tools of their discipline to enter careers where they can apply their knowledge in the areas of electronics, communications, systems, and technical project management.

-Graduates will exhibit good communication skills, recognition of the need for life-long learning, and a commitment to continuous improvement.
+- Graduates will exhibit good communication skills, an ability to work collaboratively as a member of a team, as well as a recognition of the need for life-long learning and a commitment to continuous improvement.